Financial, Physical and Social Costs of Smoking

 The cost of smoking cigarettes is not only a daily financial cost, it can lead to higher costs for health and life insurance, high health care costs due to smoking-related diseases, and exposes your loved ones to the harmful chemicals in cigarette smoke that have negative impacts on their health.

 Smoking can be expensive, for some, finances may be a motivation to quit.
 Let’s say that we spend approximately $7 per pack of cigarettes as an average in Washington State; if I smoke around 2 packs a day, I’m spending almost $400 dollars a month!
 (That’s $14/day multiplied by 28 days in one month).
 That’s a car payment, airplane ticket, box seats at a Seahawks game; ultimately, it’s more money in your bank, if you aren’t spending it on cigarettes.
-It’s not hard to figure out how much money you spend on cigarettes; to find out just how much you’ve spent this year visit the American Cancer Society Cost Calculator.

 As a smoker, you are also charged higher rates for health and life insurance policies.
 Smokers are considered higher risk candidates for these types of insurance because of the increased risks of serious chronic illnesses, and the increased medical costs throughout our lifespan.